John Andrew Barnes III: Citation

-Rank and organization: Private First Class, U.S. Army, Company C, first Battalion, 503d Infantry 173d Airborne Brigade.
+Rank and organization: Private First Class, U.S. Army, Company C, First Battalion, 503d Infantry 173d Airborne Brigade.
 Place and date: Dak To, Republic of Vietnam, November 12, 1967.
 Entered service at: Boston, Mass.
 Born: April 16, 1945, Boston, Mass.

 Legacy

 Barnes was buried in Brookdale Cemetery in Dedham, Massachusetts.
 His name is inscribed on Panel 29E – Row 084 of the Vietnam War Memorial.
 Carson Barnes Fleming believed that the distress of the loss of Barnes contributed to the deaths of their parents in the years that followed.

 Within hours of learning that Barnes was to be awarded the Medal of Honor, a Blue Ribbon Commission was established by the Town of Dedham to make plans for a "John A. Barnes Memorial Day."
 The Dedham High School class of 1968 established a scholarship in his name.
 On April 19, 1970, The Town of Dedham rededicated Memorial Field as John A. Barnes III Memorial Park.
 At the ceremony, dignitaries, V.F.W. members from dozens of towns, and local marching bands proceeded to the intersection of East Street and Eastern Ave., where a marble monument was unveiled in Barnes' honor.
 Among the speakers that day was Congressman James A. Burke.

 A building used by the United States Navy, located at 495 Summer Street in Boston, was renovated and renamed for Barnes.
+The building was rededicated on Veteran's Day, November 11, 1997, to commemorate the 30th anniversary of his death.
+The featured guest speaker was Congressman Joe Moakley.
+The ceremony also included an address by Bob Fairbairn of the Purple Heart Society. the United States Air Force Band, a color guard, tanks, military trucks and static displays.

 The street sign on Colwell Drive also now indicates that Barnes lived there.
+In 2025, the John Barnes Scholarship was established by the Town of Dedham's Veteran's Department for Dedham residents who were entering the military after high school.